kandrelczyk/twili-recipes/README.md

 ChatGPT option uses gpt-3.5-turbo or gtp-4-turbo model.

-gpt-3.5-turbo handles recipe to JSON translation very well perfectly and is significantly cheaper than latest models.
+gpt-3.5-turbo handles recipe to JSON translation very well and is significantly cheaper than latest models.
 The pricing as of 09/2024 is:

 | Input            | Output            |